-- What do you think the function of transition words is? - Can you come up with a situation in which you would need to use transition words? - 6.
-Learners write a paragraph comparing and contrasting their hero's 5 mins traits.
+- What do you think the function of transition words is? - Can you come up with a situation in which you would need to use transition words? - Examples of how they could use the compare and contrast transition words. - Learners write a paragraph comparing and contrasting their hero's 5 mins traits.
 They must use at least 5 transition words. - 6.
 Learners read out their paragraphs to a peer and share feedback on the following: - What they liked about the paragraph. - Their use of transition words.